 ManyCam offers both free and low cost ($60) options for incorporating pre-recorded videos and/or multiple webcam feeds into your livestream.
 It is fairly easy to use and both free and paid options provide the same features/tools - but the free version will display the ManyCam branding as a watermark on the lower portion of your livestream.

-StreamYard provides a low cost ($20-$39/month) option.
+StreamYard provides a low-cost monthly subscription option.
 Note: Streamyard's free version is NOT compatible with our software.
 Streamyard is an online tool, so it doesn’t require any installation (though it does require that you use Chrome or Firefox).

 Streamyard is a better option for incorporating feeds from multiple locations than OBS (see below), but it doesn't have direct support for streaming a pre-recorded video clip (though it is possible to use it’s screen share feature to share the video from your screen.)